Robinson runs for 216 yards, 2 TDs as Texas beats TCU 32-27

 THE TAKEAWAY

-Texas: The Longhorns had 15 TDs on 17 drives in Thompson’s two starts, with the only drives Texas didn’t score after his two interceptions.
-Dicker, who hadn’t attempted a field goal since the second quarter of the Arkansas game, made a career-high four field goals (38, 38, 26 and 28 yards).
+Texas: The Longhorns had 15 TDs on 17 drives in Thompson’s two starts, with the only drives they didn’t score after his two interceptions.
+Dicker made a career-high four field goals (38, 38, 26 and 28 yards) after not having an attempt since the first half at Arkansas.
 Whittington had a 32-yard TD catch.

 TCU: Derius Davis had two fumbles in the first half, the receiver mishandling the back end of a double handoff and later muffing a punt inside the 10.
 Max Duggan fumbled after a blindside sack by Anthony Cook, who then recovered the fumble.
-Duggan, who had won his first two starts against Texas, finished 20-of-28 passing for 182 yards, and had 33 rushing yards on 16 carreis.
+Duggan, who had won his first two starts against Texas, finished 20-of-28 passing for 182 yards, and had 33 rushing yards on 16 carries.

 POLL IMPLICATIONS